 {46}

-should derive its increase from Christ, according to the power He distributes to each member,&#8221; @Ephesians 4: 16.
-Now, it is perfectly certain that this passage of the epistle to the Ephesians applies solely to the body of *Christy* one upon earth, to the functions of its members, and to that body looked at on earth, insisting particularly on its unity flowing from its being the habitation of one Spirit (chapter 4: 4)&#8212;an idea impossible here, because the Free Church of the Canton de Vaud has no pretensions to be the body of Christ, and its four constituted bodies are not members of the body of Christ.
+should derive its increase from Christ, according to the power He distributes to each member," @Ephesians 4: 16.
+Now, it is perfectly certain that this passage of the epistle to the Ephesians applies solely to the body of *Christ*, one upon earth, to the functions of its members, and to that body looked at on earth, insisting particularly on its unity flowing from its being the habitation of one Spirit (chapter 4: 4) -- an idea impossible here, because the Free Church of the Canton de Vaud has no pretensions to be the body of Christ, and its four constituted bodies are not members of the body of Christ.

 It is sad, to say nothing more, to use the word of God, and that in its most precious and profound teachings, to apply it to that which is a creation of man, and to that which has no right to pretend to be what the passage cited speaks of.
 It is sad to seek to clothe a purely human system with the lustre of the blessing which is connected with the work of God.
-The Free Church of the Canton de Vaud is not, and still less are its constituted bodies, the body of Christ, nor the bride of Christ, however it may clothe itself with these beautiful names by debasing their meaning and force. &#8220;She is resolved,&#8221; say the authors of her Constitution, &#8220;to yield obedience (to Jesus Christ) as a faithful wife to her husband.&#8221; Wife!
+The Free Church of the Canton de Vaud is not, and still less are its constituted bodies, the body of Christ, nor the bride of Christ, however it may clothe itself with these beautiful names by debasing their meaning and force.
+"She is resolved," say the authors of her Constitution, "to yield obedience (to Jesus Christ) as a faithful wife to her husband."
+Wife!
 She is not a wife.
 There exists neither a Vaudois bride, nor a French bride, nor an English bride.
 By attaching such a name to bodies constituted by men, the idea of the unity of the body of *Christ* is falsified and lost, an idea of which the importance cannot be exaggerated.